Audiveris/audiveris/docs/_pages/ui_tools/README.md

 Thus, it is efficient to manually remove text false positives at the end of this TEXT step to let their pixels be taken into account by the SYMBOLS step.

-* **PAGE** step is where the OMR engine ends on a sheet and where you can observe and correct the final results.
+* **PAGE** step is where the OMR engine ends on a sheet and where we can observe and correct the final results.